Manufacturing: Definition, Types, Steps, and Example

 #4.
 Continuous process manufacturing

-You can find this production process in oil refining, metal smelting, and even in food production like peanut butter.
+This approach to production isn’t limited to one field; you’ll see it in action in oil refining, metal smelting, and even in food processing, such as the production of peanut butter.

 #5.
 Batch process manufacturing